daniel5151/blog/content/post/automating-ac-nyc.md

 If you configure a device to publish a specific configuration JSON payload to a standardized discovery topic (e.g., `homeassistant/cover/ac_stepper_cover/config`), Home Assistant will *automatically* discover the device and configure all of its entities, sensors, and controllers - all without you having to write a single line of YAML config!

-For a dial controller like this, I decided to expose it as a [MQTT Cover](https://www.home-assistant.io/integrations/cover.mqtt/) integration.
+For a dial controller like this, I decided to expose it as an [MQTT Cover](https://www.home-assistant.io/integrations/cover.mqtt/) integration.
 While "covers" are typically used for things like window blinds, motorized curtains, or garage doors... its schema supports opening, closing, stopping, which maps pretty well to our rotating dial.

 When the ESP32 boots up, it automatically connects to the MQTT broker and fires off this discovery JSON payload: